Child Support & Visitation Rights: Can A Parent Deny Visitation Over Missed Child Support?

 Illinois does not have a boilerplate “standard possession order” like some other states.
 Instead, most Parenting Judgments contain three parts:

 – Residential or School Schedule: There is quite a bit of flexibility in determining a parenting schedule; for example, many parents choose weekends that begin on Friday when school is dismissed and ends on Monday when school resumes, to minimize physical contact between the spouses.
-The amount of time spent with each parent can vary based upon many factors such as: work schedules, child’s schedule, distance between homes, and more.
-The key is to find the best fit for your family and to not try to fit the “normal” schedule into your life if it does not work for you.
+The amount of time spent with each parent can vary based on many factors such as work schedules, the child’s schedule, the distance between homes, and more.
+The key is to find the best fit for your family and not try to fit the “normal” schedule into your life if it does not work for you.

 – Holiday Schedule: Major holidays (such as Thanksgiving and Christmas) usually alternate by year.
 Special rules typically control minor holidays (Easter and Labor Day) as well as the children’s birthdays.

 – Summer Break Schedule: In general, physical custody flips during the summer.
 The children spend most of their time with the non-custodial parent, and the custodial parent adheres to a residential visitation schedule.